weaviate/weaviate-io/developers/weaviate/config-refs/schema/multi-vector.md

 }
 ```

-If collection has multiple vectors, use the `_additional {vectors {name}}` field to specify the vector in the query.
+If a collection has multiple vectors, use the `_additional {vectors {name}}` field to specify the vector in the query.

+These examples show GraphQL queries:

 import GraphQLExamples from '/_includes/code/config/multi-vector-examples.mdx';

 <GraphQLExamples />

 ## Hybrid search

-[Hybrid search](/weaviate/search/hybrid.md) is supported, but only for one vector at a time.
-To make a hybrid search, specify the vector to use:
+Named vector collections support [hybrid search](/weaviate/search/hybrid.md), but only for one vector at a time.
+To run a hybrid search, specify the vector to use:

 ```json
 {